skasinos/B1RK4/README.md

-# B1RK4
-Standalone executable solver that calculates the response of a bilinear single-degree-of-freedom oscillator to arbitrary base acceleration excitation
+# B1RK4 solver for the bilinear single-degree-of-freedom	oscillator response to arbitrary base acceleration excitation.